frithnanth/perl6-Math-FFT-Libfftw3/README.md

 #### new(:@data!, :@dims?, :$!direction? = FFTW_FORWARD, :$flag? = FFTW_ESTIMATE)

-The constructor accepts any Positional of type Int, Rat, Num, Complex (and IntStr, RatStr, NumStr).
+The constructor accepts any Positional of type Int, Rat, Num, Complex (and IntStr, RatStr, NumStr, ComplexStr).
 So it allows List of Ints, Array of Complex, Seq of Rat, shaped arrays of any base type, etc.

 The only mandatory argument is **@data**.
-Multidimensional data are expressed in row-major order (see the C Library Documentation) and the array **@dims** must be passed to the constructor, or the data will be interpreted as a 1D array.
+Multidimensional data are expressed in row-major order (see the [C Library Documentation](#clib)) and the array **@dims** must be passed to the constructor, or the data will be interpreted as a 1D array.
 If one uses a shaped array, there's no need to pass the **@dims** array, because the dimensions will be read from the array itself.